 An executor administers an estate through probate, under court supervision.

-From a structural standpoint:
+From an administrative standpoint:

 • Trust administration can begin immediately